Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fabric.rst

 |

-That's all you need to do to your code.
-You can now train on any kind of device and scale your training.
+That's it!
+You can now train on any device at any scale with a switch of a flag.
-Check out `this <https://github.com/Lightning-AI/lightning/blob/master/examples/lite/image_classifier_2_lite.py>`_ full MNIST training example with Fabric.

-Here is how to train on eight GPUs with `torch.bfloat16 <https://pytorch.org/docs/1.10.0/generated/torch.Tensor.bfloat16.html>`_ precision:
+DDP with 8 GPUs and `torch.bfloat16 <https://pytorch.org/docs/1.10.0/generated/torch.Tensor.bfloat16.html>`_ precision:

 .. code-block:: bash

     lightning run model ./path/to/train.py --strategy=ddp --devices=8 --accelerator=cuda --precision="bf16"

-Here is how to use `DeepSpeed Zero3 <https://www.deepspeed.ai/news/2021/03/07/zero3-offload.html>`_ with eight GPUs and mixed precision:
+`DeepSpeed Zero3 <https://www.deepspeed.ai/news/2021/03/07/zero3-offload.html>`_ with mixed precision:

 .. code-block:: bash